rubymonstas-zurich/slides.rubymonstas.ch/README.md

 `npm bin`/decktape automatic http://rubymonstas.ch/slides.rubymonstas.ch/slides/00-welcome/ 00-welcome.pdf
 ```

+PDF generation should also happen automagically through [Travis CI](https://travis-ci.org/rubymonstas-zurich/slides.rubymonstas.ch).
+The generated slides are uploaded as releases to GitHub.

 ## Slide guidelines

 In order to end up with consistent and easily understandable, useful slides, here are some guidelines.